netdata/netdata/src/web/server/README.md

 For information how to configure the child to use TLS, check [securing the communication](/src/streaming/README.md#securing-streaming-with-tlsssl) in the streaming documentation.
 There you will find additional details on the expected behavior for client and server nodes, when their respective TLS options are enabled.

-When we define the use of SSL in a Netdata agent for different ports,  Netdata will apply the behavior specified on each port.
+When we define the use of SSL in a Netdata Agent for different ports,  Netdata will apply the behavior specified on each port.
 For example, using the configuration line below:

 ```text
 [web]